 For a bit of adventure, head up to the Mount Matavanu Crater just after the village of Paia.
 This challenging road is doable even with a high 2WD, eventually leading you the hut manned by Da Craterman – the unofficial caretaker of the crater (T20 entrance).

-The views from up here are sensational, devoid of any man made noises.
+The views from up here are sensational, devoid of any man-made noises.
 Park the car and hike to the crater’s rim, now overgrown with thick vegetation.
 It’s yet another peaceful spot with nothing but birds singing all around you, even though it is from here that all the destructive lava flowed down to the coast.

 Back on the main road, you’ll pass the Mataolealelo Spring before quickly stopping at the Peapea Cave to watch the Polynesian Swiftlet nesting in the pitch dark (T5 entrance).
 This part of Savaii is riddled with underground lava tubes, and this cave is one of the few that doesn’t require hours of exploration (like the Dwarfs Cave).

 From here, there’s nothing but empty villages and rolling hills until you reach the end of the line at the Falealupo Peninsula.
 The T20 ticket you pay at the Canopy Walkway is good for all the Falealupo Village sites.
-Start with the canopy tour, then Moso’s Footprint, the remains of the cyclone beaten catholic church and finally the House of Rock.
+Start with the canopy tour, then Moso’s Footprint, the remains of the cyclone beaten catholic church, and finally the House of Rock.

-Like Cape Mulinuu, this part of Savaii is a little strange, in the interesting way.
+Like Cape Mulinuu, this part of Savaii is a little strange, in an interesting way.
 Not only does this area have important spiritual significance, but its villagers are very simple people, often not even speaking English.
 For some, Apia is as far away as Manhattan.

 Instead of driving to Salelologa, spend the final two nights in Manase and enjoy some beach time.
 The Savaii Lagoon Resort and Le Lagoto Resort & Spa are excellent choices for those seeking comfort, and the beach fales of Manase are perfect for those seeking simplicity right on the beach.
 All options are fully reviewed in this post.